Vision Versus Visualisation

 Tagged Under : mental imagery remember locating things, NLP coaching London UK, NLP coaching Toronto, NLP help forgetting things, NLP help losing things, NLP mental imagery losing things, NLP techniques remembering where put things, NLP visualisation, NLP visualisation techniques losing things, visualization NLP prevent forgetting things

-Vision is not the same as visualization.
+Vision is not the same as visualisation.
 The words are similar, but their meanings are different.
 And although it may sound surprising, I’ve seen many people confuse these two words.
 And this confusion often results in unnecessary halts to people’s education, growth, progress.

 Visualisation is what we see in our mind’s eye, picture in our heads, imagine in our imaginations regardless of whether our eyes are open or closed, and whether we have vision or are blind.
-If I now ask you to imagine your front door, its color, the material from which it is made, its knob or handle and the color and material of the knob or handle, where on the door the knob or handle is, and which way the door opens, you’ve successfully visualised = applied visualization!
+If I now ask you to imagine your front door, its color, the material from which it is made, its knob or handle and the color and material of the knob or handle, where on the door the knob or handle is, and which way the door opens, you’ve applied visualisation!

 Here’re 3 ways: